 How do you reconcile non-Christian beliefs with your Christian theology?

 Why would we need to?
-Theology, be it Christian or otherwise, is merely one story about God.
-Each religion or spirituality has their own and we celebrate this diversity.
+Theology, be it Christian or otherwise, is merely one story about God, albeit, perhaps the most complete story; yet, it cannot be ignored that each religion or spirituality has their own and we celebrate this diversity.
 While we personally may choose to follow the Christian story, we also enjoy the intense philosophical enrichment of studying the stories of others.
 Once one has a direct experience with God, conflicting appearances like different beliefs and different religions become less and less important.
 Eventually, they lose all of their power over you and you become free.
 You own your beliefs instead of it being the other way around.